Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

   This module is part of :ref:`Tuleap Enterprise <tuleap-enterprise>`.
 It might not be available on your installation of Tuleap.

-.. attention:: Known issues / limitation

-  * If you already have a reference project named ``gitlab_commit``:
-      * If you create a reference that references a GitLab commit, a link will be created to that commit
-      * Else your reference project behavior is used.
-  * GitLab provides two names for a repository:
-      * ``name_with_namespace`` is displayed in UI
-      * ``path_with_namespace`` is used to clone/checkout the repository
-      * Tuleap displays only ``path_with_namespace`` and references are created with it.
-  * 2 repositories with the same name and path from 2 different GitLab instances cannot be integrated in the same project.
-  * For the moment, the project name and namespace of your GitLab project must **not** contain "-" or ".".

 How to use it
 -------------